benitolopez/cpp-primer-exercises/chapter01/README.md

 > Explain whether the following program fragment is legal.

-It's illegal because the left-hand operator must be an ostream object.
-It can be fixed removing the semicolons the first 2 semicolons:
+It's illegal because the left-hand operator must be an `ostream` object.
+It can be fixed removing the first two semicolons:

 ```cpp
 std::cout << "The sum of " << v1